lambdaclass/lambdaworks/docs/src/starks/recap.md

 ## Composition Polynomial

 To convince the verifier that the trace polynomial satisfies the relationships above, the prover will construct another polynomial that shows that both the boundary and transition constraints are satisfied and commit to it.
 We call this polynomial the `composition polynomial`, and usually denote it with \\(H\\).
-Constructing it involves a lot of different things, so we'll go step by step introducing all the moving parts required.
+Constructing it involves a lot of different things, so we'll go step-by-step introducing all the moving parts required.

 ### Boundary polynomial